 Reflect Indeed's commitment to diversity and inclusion by prioritizing accessibility by adhering to WCAG guidelines.

-We wanted to build a steadfast system that would last us for the foreseeable future, but we also made sure to leave room to build upon what we've made.
-Because we knew that our work would need to evolve over time.
+We wanted to build a steadfast system, but we also made sure to leave room to build upon what we've made because we knew that our work would need to evolve over time.

 There were lots of moving parts by the time I was brought into this project, so our team had to figure out a way to organize internally.
 So we created spreadsheets to track visual assets and other design requests.